 Food labels that are regulated by the U.S. Food and Drug Administration (FDA) follow the regulations of the Food Allergen Labeling and Consumer Protection Act (FALCPA).
-FALCPA requires that the major eight food allergens are listed on the label in one of three ways: (1) using the common name, (2) common name written in parenthesis after the ingredient, or (3) in a "contains" statement.
+In 2021, the Food Allergy Safety, Treatment, Education, and Research Act (FASTER) added sesame as a major allergen.
+This law took effect on January 1, 2023.
+FALCPA requires that the major food allergens are listed on the label in one of three ways: (1) using the common name, (2) common name written in parenthesis after the ingredient. or (3) in a "contains" statement.
 FALCPA also requires the type of fish (for example, bass, flounder, cod) to be declared.
-This means that although fish is one of the eight major allergens, the label may not say "fish" but will state the name of the specific type of fish.
+This means that although fish is one of the nine major allergens, the label may not say "fish" but will state the name of the specific type of fish.
 For example, fish sauce that contains anchovies (a type of fish) could be labeled in either of the ways shown in the examples below (bold is used for illustrative purposes only):